Welcome to your go-to-guide on global broadcast media integration. The article below will cover the following:

 These searches pull in radio and television clips hosted by TVEyes.
 When opening the clip, you will be able to view or listen to the original content, read the transcript, see information about the program, and more!

 Currently, Broadcast Media is available for US, UK, Spain, Greece, Italy, France, Jamaica, Germany, Ireland, Switzerland, Austria, Singapore, New Zealand and Australian markets.

 Setting up Searches

-Once this feature is enabled on your account, you will have the option to pick from News, Social, or Broadcast as your content type when you create a search.
+Once the broadcast feature is enabled in your account, you will have the option to choose from Broadcast under Source Type within your search.